rafarmerjr1/security_tools/Password-Cracking/README.md

 # Small Library of simple brute force tools

-Useful as a basis for zip, pdf, (sql in process) attempts.
+Useful as a basis for zip, pdf, etc. attempts.

 ## ZipCrack Class
 Attempts to brute-force an encrypted zip file